fasyakhuza/MonoZtoLL/optimization/forYuehShun/total_background/README.md

 # IV.
 Make the plot of total number of events from all backgrounds
-In order to calculate punzi significance, we will need the total number of events from all background samples.
-Before summing up the number of events, it has to be normalized to integrated luminosity depending on each cross-section of the background sample.

 First of all, make a text file that contains the list of the merged output root files in your CERN EOS using below command.
 ```